ghoomfrog/universe/computer science/numlet.md

 # Numlet

-A numlet is a partial object that can sequentially form an arbitrary-precision number.
+A numlet is a part that can sequentially form an arbitrary-precision number.
 A numlet is structured as follows:

 Field     |Size|Description
 ----------|----|-----------